compoundingeffects/bigpictureschool/natural_science.md

     - Super tiny things like atoms and the particles inside them.

     By understanding how the smallest parts work, scientists can explain how bigger things in nature function.
 For example, knowing how atoms behave helps explain how living things grow or how engines work.

+In summary, natural science helps us make sense of the world around us.
+By studying different aspects of nature - from the tiniest particles to the biggest galaxies - scientists uncover the rules that govern our universe.
+This knowledge not only satisfies our curiosity but also helps us solve problems and improve our lives.